MayuriMustare/CODTECH-INTERNSHIP-TASK2/README.md

 Mentor: SRAVANI GOUNI

-# Overview of the Project
+# Overview of the Project:

 # Project: Library Management System

 # A] objective: